 There are a lot of ways to bet on all of this.
 Futures bets (which we’ve already talked about) on the winner of the Stanley Cup are always popular.
 Lots of people like to bet on the winner at the start of the season since it means you’re likely to get the best odds and you can follow your bet over the course of the season.
 That said, you can also bet on the Stanley Cup winner at any stage, so you can feel free to take your time until you’ve seen every team in action.
 Likewise with winners of the individual conferences.

 Check out the sample screenshot below, which shows the odds for every team in the NHL:

 You can expect these odds to change over the course of the season in response to how each team is performing.
 Still, with these types of bets, you can generally get pretty good odds no matter which team you bet on, purely due to the fact that there are so many teams involved.

 Of course, all of the playoff games also come fully loaded with the bets we’ve already covered.
-Plus, Connecticut sportsbooks normally come up with promotions before big events like the Stanley Cup, like free bets or enhanced odds on existing bets.
+Plus, Connecticut sportsbooks normally come up with promotions before big events like the Stanley Cup, like bonus bets or enhanced odds on existing bets.